GLOBAL MARKETS-Growth, European worries send shares lower

 Chinese Premier Wen Jiabao said on Sunday that more aggressive efforts to fine-tune economic policies were needed to support an economy still under downward pressure.

-Expectations the U.S. central bank will step in with a third round of quantitative easing pushed Treasury debt prices higher, with benchmark yields hovering above historic lows.
-The benchmark 10-year U.S. Treasury note was up 11/32, with the yield at 1.5117 percent.

-"Economic momentum is trending lower," said Sharon Stark, chief fixed income strategist at Sterne Agee & Leach in Birmingham, Alabama.
-"Traders are preparing for another round of quantitative easing after three straight months of below-consensus jobs growth."

-In the United States, investors were braced for the release of Alcoa's quarterly results after the Wall Street close, marking the official start of earnings season.
+In the United States, investors were braced for the release of Alcoa's quarterly results after the Wall Street close.
+This will mark the official start of the next reporting season.

 Corporate outlooks are at their most negative in nearly four years and companies that have already reported have shown lackluster growth.
 Nearly two dozen S&P firms have already cited Europe's woes - which seem to be worsening - as a concern.

-"Ultimately the question is: Are companies making money - are lower gas prices translating into enough of a relief for consumers that they are spending money on other goods and services?
-The next quarter will tell us exactly how sustainable this recovery is," said Gordon Charlop, managing director at Rosenblatt Securities in New York.
+"Ultimately the question is are companies making money - are lower gas prices translating into enough of a relief for consumers that they are spending money on other goods and services - so the next quarter will tell us exactly how sustainable this recovery is," said Gordon Charlop, managing director at Rosenblatt Securities in New York.

-Oil climbed as talks to resolve a strike in Norway failed over the weekend, raising fears of an imminent shutdown of oil production.
+Oil rose as talks to resolve a strike in Norway failed over the weekend, causing supply worries to offset concerns about weaker demand from slowing growth.

 FRANKFURT The European Central Bank is likely to keep the money taps fully open at its meeting on Thursday as inflation remains below its target despite stronger economic growth in the euro zone.